Jet mixing enhancement with Bayesian optimization, deep learning, and persistent data topology: Results

-Here we include three solutions for the discussion: an ad hoc forcing with the best mixing in \citet{Tyliszczak2018ijhff}, BO optimized solution and the optimal solution of BO-DL.
-The forcing command, the instantaneous snapshots, and the mean flow fields are presented in Fig.~\ref{fig:PerformanceGraphs}.
-The forcing commands are expressed by the operators in an order of constant, spatial-periodic, temporal-periodic, and traveling waves in Fig.~\ref{fig:PerformanceGraphs}(a1), ~\ref{fig:PerformanceGraphs}(b1) and ~\ref{fig:PerformanceGraphs}(c1).
-The forcing commands can be shared upon request.
-The axial excitation combining axisymmetric and helical modes has been widely employed to study the bifurcating and blooming jets since \cite{lee1985reporttf}.
-A parametric study of the blooming jets with this type of excitation is performed in \citet{Tyliszczak2018ijhff}, under the same Reynolds number as this study.
-An 11-armed jet is produced with the best mixing performance.
-This excitation combines the axisymmetric mode with Strouhal number $St_a=0.45$ and the helical mode with $St_h=0.164$ at the same amplitude, $15\%$ the main jet momentum flux (Fig.~\ref{fig:PerformanceGraphs}a1).
-The BO solution contains mainly the axisymmetric mode at an amplitude of $8\%$ with $St_\alpha=0.50$ for the bulk, a helical mode at an amplitude of $2\%$, and a radial-flapping mode at an amplitude of $7\%$ with $St_\gamma=0.23$ for radial components in the periphery.
-The BO-DL solution contains mainly the axisymmetric mode at an amplitude of $6\%$ with $St_\alpha=0.52$ for the bulk, a helical mode at an amplitude of $8\%$ with $St_\gamma=0.22$ for radial components in the periphery.
-Two significant factors to be noted are the axisymmetric forcing Strouhal number $St_\alpha$, and the frequency ratio between the axial and helical modes, $\alpha=St_a/St_h$.
-For both BO and BO-DL solutions, the axisymmetric forcing Strouhal number falls into the range $0.4 \lesssim St_a \lesssim 0.6$ to observe bifurcating and blooming jets, and coincides with around $St_a = 0.5$ where the peak spreading occurs \citep{lee1985reporttf, shaabani2020jfm, gohil2015jfm}.
-The BO-DL actuation takes a frequency ratio of $2.34$, in the range of $2 \le \alpha \le 2.6$ where the blooming phenomenon is observed \citep{gohil2015jfm}.
+Two significant factors to be noted are the axisymmetric forcing Strouhal number $St_\alpha$, and the frequency ratio between the axial and helical modes, {$\alpha=St_\alpha/St_\gamma$.} For both BO and BO-DL solutions, the axisymmetric forcing Strouhal number falls into the range {$0.4 \lesssim St_\alpha \lesssim 0.6$} to observe bifurcating and blooming jets, and coincides with around {$St_\alpha = 0.5$} where the peak spreading occurs \citep{lee1985reporttf, shaabani2020jfm, gohil2015jfm}.
+The BO-DL actuation takes a frequency ratio of $2.34$, which very well agrees with a theoretically derived value $\alpha=7/3$ \cite{tyliszczak2015pof,gohil2015jfm}.
 Interestingly, the ratio of the BO solution which produces a helix jet ($\alpha=2.14$) also falls into this range.
 Moreover, different from the ad hoc excitation using only the axial forcing, the radial component in the periphery plays an important role in solutions optimized by both BO and BO-DL. \cite{shaabani2020jfm} also concludes radial forcing is the dominant component of helical modes to maximize the spreading angle of a bifurcating jet.
 We extend the importance of radial forcing to the jet spreading globally.
 From an estimate of the momentum flux, the solutions in this study take only $2.8\%$ (BO-DL) and $4.8\%$ (BO) of the main jet, one order lower than the ad hoc excitation ($25\%$).
-One reason is the low amplitudes, and another is the forcing applied into the local boundary region (see \ref{ToC:setup:actuation}) rather than the whole jet, which leads to a more efficient control.
+One reason is the low amplitudes, and another is the forcing applied into the local boundary region (see \S~\ref{ToC:setup:b}) rather than the whole jet, which leads to a more efficient control.
 This represents the physical reality of small actuators installed on the wall of the inlet nozzle, like flap arrays in \cite{suzuki1999symposium}, only affecting the boundary layers.